|

 in the desire to get revenge for injuries inflicted on you.
 If the injury

-will use the justification that The devil made me do it!and
+those who hurt you, and you will use the justification that The devil made

-most likely, because of spiritual blindness,
+me do it!and most likely, because of spiritual

-Because this desire for revenge
+Because this anger and desire for revenge

-is often unconscious, rather than conscious, especially in regard to childhood
+is not a feeling or emotion, and is often unconscious, rather than conscious, especially

-traumas, some persons might even say that because they live such pious lives
+in regard to childhood traumas, some persons might even say that because they live such

-they are certain that they dont want revenge on anyone.
-But unconsciously
+pious lives they are certain that they dont hate anyone and dont want revenge

-that keep getting repeated despite repeated
+all those sins that keep getting repeated despite repeated

 confessions.